yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 function/method names in Rust are unique in a scope.
 Thus, a method is uniquely identified by its parent `impl` and its name.
-This makes it possible to desugar the specs to sibling functions on the same `impl` block and encode the name of the spec'd function in the name of the generated sibling, as shown in Listing
+This makes it possible to desugar the specs to sibling functions on the same `impl` block and encode the name of the actual function in the name of the generated sibling spec, as shown in Listing \ref{sibling}.
-\ref{sibling}.
 The number distinguishes multiple specs of the same kind.

 ```{.rust caption="Attribute becomes a sibling function." label=sibling}
 #[post(ret > 0)] // this attribute